eldstal/eldstal.github.io/src/blog/260907-retrolan1.md

 VMware Workstation is free for personal use these days, which makes it feasible for our purposes.
 Compatibility is pretty great, and most importantly: Windows XP graphics drivers are still officially supported.
-I tried installing windows XPSP3 in VMware Workstation 26 and it just *works*.
+I tried installing Windows XPSP3 in VMware Workstation 26 and it just *works*.

 Networking is a bit messier in VMware than in other solutions, but you can set